jpulse-net/jpulse-framework/docs/dev/work-items.md

 - objective: offer increased security
 - possiby as plugin once W-045 is implemented
 - choice of SMS, authentication app

-### W-0: view: strategy for SPA using vue.js
-- status: 🕑 PENDING
-- type: Feature
-- objective: define a way to create SPA (single page application) using vue.js, with example and easy onboarding
-- inspiration:
-  - the /jpulse-docs/ is already a SPA with changing URI, not based on vue.js
-- deliverables:
-  - define standard for SPA using vue.js
-  - create /hello-vue/index.shtml demo page

-### W-0: controller & view: websocket strategy
-- status: 🕑 PENDING
-- type: Idea
-- objective: standard way where views can establish a persistent bi-directional communication with a controller, useful for single page apps, or concurrent edit of content
-- high availability with ping pong initiated on both sides
-- a standard way for a controller to register a websocket server
-- a standard way for a view to register a websocket client

 ### W-0: i18n: utility app to manage translations
 - status: 🕑 PENDING